mjosaarinen/py-acvp-pqc/README.md

 Updated 2024-11-08 for some new SLH-DSA test vectors, dotnet 8.0.

-Updated 2025-01-15 added new external tests for python implementations.
+Updated 2025-01-15 and added new external tests and interfaces for the Python implementations.

-**note** Currently only "internal" functions are tested with NIST gen/vals.
-The Python modules should support all test cases.
+**note:** Currently, only "internal" functions are implemented in the NIST gen/values wrappers.
+Only the Python implementations support all interfaces and pass all test cases.

 ```
 py-acvp-pqc